Teaching Health Centers

 Moses Taylor Foundation awarded a grant of $234,301 to The Wright Center for its ongoing oral health care and education program, which is designed to improve access to oral health care in Lackawanna, Wayne, and Susquehanna counties.
 With the support of The Foundation, The Wright Center’s dental team provided oral health care to 1,022 Scranton School District and Head Start students which included cleanings, exams, topical fluoride, sealants and education.
 Additional parent and teacher education was presented at the EOTC Mommy & Me Program and Toddler Group, Lakeland Elementary School and Boys & Girls Club.
 The dental team also participated in three regional health fairs.

 The Wright Center Medical Group received a $2,000 Healthy Workplace grant from Moses Taylor Foundation to furnish and equip its Mothers’ Room, with improvements including comfortable chairs, a music source, a small refrigerator and a hospital-grade pump.
 This lactation space will help The Wright Center’s working mothers to successfully maintain their breastfeeding relationship, thus providing proven lifelong health benefits to both mother and baby.
 In addition to ensuring compliance with ACA requirements and advancing Healthy People 2020 objectives for breastfeeding babies, these improvements will help to counter stress, increase motivation and morale, and promote a happy, healthy culture.
-The Wright Center was one of fifteen area nonprofits to receive a mini-grant from the Foundation for their proposed healthy workplace “resolution”.
+The Wright Center was one of fifteen area nonprofits to receive a grant from the Foundation for their proposed healthy workplace “resolution”.

 The Northeastern Pennsylvanian Affiliate of the Susan G. Komen Breast Cancer Foundation invested $5,000 in support of The Wright Center’s Wonderful Women Program which provided health information to women, with special emphasis on breast cancer via community events and a local support group.